 “There’s only so much teaching and learning that people can do just by looking at talking heads,” he says.
 “I knew I needed to address the situation in two ways.
 I needed the engagement activities, and I also wanted to give people the sense that they’re actually looking at me teaching.”

-His search began for a digital whiteboard that could meet this criteria, though Dr. Silverman admits that this kind of technology was new territory for him.
+His search began for a digital whiteboard that could meet this criteria.
+However, Dr. Silverman admitted that this kind of technology was new territory for him.

 “If you had asked me six months ago, ‘What’s a digital interactive whiteboard?’
-I would not know how to answer that,” he laughs.
-“Then I came across the Vibe board, and I saw some real possibilities with Vibe, not only in enhancing engagement with the students, but also in achieving a visual.”
+I would not know how to answer that,” he laughed.
+“Then I came across the Vibe Board, and I saw some real possibilities with Vibe, not only in enhancing engagement with the students, but also in achieving a visual.”

-Engaging Your Audience With Using the Vibe Board
+Engaging your audience by using the Vibe Board

-In a time where millions of people are working, learning, and even socializing remotely, the ability to share engaging visuals is crucial.
-On that note, Dr. Silverman describes teaching as a performance and says that planning ahead is important for an online setting.
+In a time where millions of people are working, learning, and socializing remotely, the ability to share engaging visuals is crucial.
+On that note, Dr. Silverman described teaching as a performance and said that planning ahead is important for an online setting.

-“It’s basically like writing a script for a play; stage left, stage right, and so on,” he says.
+“It’s basically like writing a script for a play; stage left, stage right, and so on,” he said.
 “It’s all in planning.
 Good teaching involves that.”

-With this in mind, Dr. Silverman’s goal with using the Vibe board is to replicate the kind of interactive energy that occurs naturally in the classroom between the instructor and students.
+Dr. Silverman’s goal with using the Vibe Board is to replicate the interactive energy that occurs naturally in the classroom.
 By having his students turn on their cameras at the start of class, they can get close to mimicking that kind of environment.

 Zoom, the video conferencing app, plays a big role in Dr. Silverman’s lessons and workshops.
-One of his go-to tactics for collaboration is forming breakout groups in Zoom and working on case studies as a class.
+One of his go-to tactics for collaboration?
+Forming breakout groups in Zoom and working on case studies as a class.
 “I email the case study ahead of time, then when [the participants] go in the breakout rooms they work on the case study.
 Then, I bring them all back so they can share the case studies with everybody on Zoom.
-Plus, everybody can have a separate work page if you send out a multi-page Vibe board,” adding that he appreciates how easily people can annotate on the shared board.
+Plus, everybody can have a separate work page if you send out a multi-page Vibe Board,” adding that he appreciates how easily people can annotate on the shared board.

-Vibe’s annotation feature also allows Dr. Silverman to further illustrate his points during Zoom sessions or on PowerPoint slides .
+Vibe’s annotation feature also allows Dr. Silverman to illustrate his points during Zoom sessions or on PowerPoint slides .
 His students seem to appreciate the annotation tools as well, with one student in particular noting, “I liked that words were stressed by underlines or circles while explaining important points.”
-This seemingly small detail goes a long way in effective communication, and Dr. Silverman plans on using it more often as more of his conferences and training workshops move to being virtual events.
+This seemingly small detail goes a long way in effective communication.
+Dr. Silverman plans on using it often as more of his conferences and training workshops become virtual events.

-Finally, with so many of his students and colleagues living in different time zones and with unreliable internet connections, the ability to record his Zoom presentations is essential so that he can easily send the link to anyone who missed the live lesson.
+During this time, Dr. Silverman has found that many of his students and colleagues live in different time zones.
+On top of that, some have unreliable internet connections.
+The ability to record his Zoom presentations is essential in these situations.
+Now, he can easily send the link to anyone who missed the live lesson.

-While Dr. Silverman has already begun to find different ways to interact through the Vibe board, he still regularly asks for feedback from students and colleagues to improve his presentations.
-(As he says, “I always get feedback.
+While Dr. Silverman has become more familiar with using the Vibe Board, he still regularly asks for feedback to improve his presentations.
+(As he said, “I always get feedback.
 You can’t improve unless you know what the heck you’re doing!”)
 His main focus: going into every collaboration with a few strategic engagement activities.

-While this new suite of tech tools will enhance the classes he already teaches online, it will completely change the way Dr. Silverman approaches what used to be his in-person workshops.
-Because although his students have already had positive experiences via the Vibe board (even saying, “I felt like it was a face-to-face lecture” in one of the professor’s post-class surveys), there’s still plenty of room for growth and experimentation in this remote workspace.
+While this new suite of tech tools will enhance his online classes, it will completely change the way Dr. Silverman approaches what used to be his in-person workshops.
+Because although his students have already had positive experiences via the Vibe Board (even saying, “I felt like it was a face-to-face lecture” in one of the professor’s post-class surveys), there’s still plenty of room for growth and experimentation in this remote workspace.